hanannazri/Predictive-Customer-Churn-Modelling-with-Price-Sensitivity-Insights-/README.md

 These engineered features are intended to be inputs for churn prediction models, helping test whether price sensitivity is a major factor in customer churn.

-*Model Training and Evaluation* folder contains a Jupyter Notebook for building and evaluating a machine learning classification model.
+### *Model Training and Evaluation*
+This file contains a Jupyter Notebook for building and evaluating a machine learning classification model.

 The workflow includes: